 - Know Where Your Money Goes

-When you live at home with your parents, you do not really have a budget that you have to worry about, especially if they are not charging you rent to live there.
+When you live at home or are moving back with your parents, you do not really have a budget that you have to worry about, especially if they are not charging you rent to live there.
 In fact, you likely eat out whenever you want and purchase the most expensive bottle of perfume on the shelf.
 This is fine when you are living for free, but when you move out, you can’t do that anymore.

 Set yourself a budget and try to stick to it.
 Remember, you do not need the most expensive clothes or shoes, but you do need food, money for utilities, and a roof over your head.